 More details about projects are available in your projects list and when you select a project from the list.
 In the list, you'll see high-level information about the project that includes the project number, requester, project manager, the number of unassigned deliverables, and the project's due date.

 When you select a project from the list, you'll see the project's timeline and any associated deliverables.
 See the full timeline view, create deliverables, or add comments to the project to get your team talking.

 Leave comments for those involved with the project to provide more details if you’re the project manager, or start a conversation among reviewers and commenters.
 Reply to, edit, and @ mention people in your comments.

-A project description, project managers and anyone else who can see details about the project (including any workgroups), any supporting files, and an activity stream also display on the project details page.
+A project description, project managers and creators and anyone else who can see details about the project (including any workgroups), any supporting files, and an activity stream also display on the project details page.
 Edit the project's name, description, or people involved.